-New Gestalt Voices is a platform to support mostly those who have not published before to share their writings in relation to Gestalt therapy and other applications of Gestalt practice.
-We also plan to enable sharing of other forms of creativity via this dedicated web-space, including images and audiovisual material.
-In addition, we will be publishing a twice yearly e-journal in PDF format.
+New Gestalt Voices is a platform to support mostly, but not exclusively, those who have not published before to share their writings in relation to gestalt therapy and wider applications of gestalt practice.
+We also enable sharing of other forms of creativity via this dedicated web-space, including images and audiovisual material.
+In addition, we publish a twice yearly e-journal in PDF format.

 Our aspirations for New Gestalt Voices are conveyed by the reasons we set it up.
-The current Gestalt written field is dominated by a small number of voices relative to the size of the profession.
-Although barriers to new writers may be as much perceptual as actual, and indeed there is much that the current Gestalt publications are doing to support new writers, the narrowness of the field fosters a sense that Gestalt writing is mostly for the already established.
+The current written field of gestalt is dominated by a small number of voices relative to the size of the profession.
+Although barriers to new writers may be as much perceptual as actual, and indeed there is much that the current gestalt publications are doing to support new writers, the narrowness of the field fosters a sense that gestalt writing is mostly for the already established.